MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 ##### Virtual machines

-[Azure boot diagnostics](/azure/virtual-machines/boot-diagnostics) is enabled to observe the state of their VM as it's booting up by collecting serial log information and screenshots.
-In this architecture, that data is stored in a Microsoft-managed storage resource that's accessible through Azure portal and [the Azure CLI vm boot-diagnostics get-boot-log command](/cli/azure/vm/boot-diagnostics?view=azure-cli-latest#az-vm-boot-diagnostics-get-boot-log).
+[Azure boot diagnostics](/azure/virtual-machines/boot-diagnostics) is enabled to observe the state of the VMs during boot by collecting serial log information and screenshots.
+In this architecture, that data can be accessed through Azure portal and the [the Azure CLI vm boot-diagnostics get-boot-log command](/cli/azure/vm/boot-diagnostics?view=azure-cli-latest#az-vm-boot-diagnostics-get-boot-log).
+The data is managed by Azure and you have no control or access to the underlying storage resource.
 However, if your business requirements demand for more control, you can provision your own storage account to store boot diagnostics.

 The VMs have [Azure Monitor Agent (AMA)](/azure/azure-monitor/agents/agents-overview) deployed, which collect monitoring data from the guest OS, with OS-specific [Data Collection Rules (DCR)](/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent) applied to each VM.
 The DCRs collect performance counters, OS logs, change tracking, dependency tracking, and web server HTTP logs.
 DCR allows filtering rules and data transformations to reduce the overall data volume being uploaded, thus lowering ingestion and storage costs significantly.
 As the scale set grows, newly allocated VMs are configured with the AMA settings enforced by a built-in Azure Policy assignment.